 Flow is based on a hierarchal system: Tasks live in Projects, Projects live in Teams, and your Teams live in your organization.
 Teams are how you’d want to logically divide your Organization’s work.
 Whether that’s by location, department, or division — that bit is up to you.

 If you opt to organize Teams by client or location, your projects would reflect the work you need to complete for them, or at that locale.
-Like Tasks and Projects, Teams are also unlimited on our Starter plan.
+Like Tasks and Projects, Teams are also unlimited on our basic plan.

 The Flow API allows you to programatically create, modify, and delete objects in Flow using tools like Zapier or by writing applications in your favourite programming language.